Survival of the Thickest: Development

-On January 24, 2022, Netflix announced an eight-episode television adaptation of Michelle Buteau's autobiographical essays Survival of the Thickest, with Buteau and Danielle Sanchez-Witzel served as co-creators and executive producers.
+On January 24, 2022, Netflix announced an eight-episode television adaptation of Michelle Buteau's autobiographical essays Survival of the Thickest, with Buteau and Danielle Sanchez-Witzel as co-creators and executive producers.
 Witzel, who previously developed The Carmichael Show and co-produced New Girl, was revealed as the showrunner of the television series as part of her multi-year deal with Netflix.
-Alongside Buteau and Sanchez, Ravi Nandan and Alli Reich of A24 would join as co-executive producers.
-On August 31, 2022, Anne Hong from Mosaic was unveiled as co-executive producer.
-Meanwhile, Linda Mendoza was announced to be one of the series directors, having directed the first two episodes of the series.
+Ravi Nandan and Alli Reich of A24 also joined as co-executive producers.
+On August 31, 2022, Anne Hong from Mosaic was announced as co-executive producer.
+Meanwhile, Linda Mendoza was announced to be one of the series directors, and directed the first two episodes of the series.

+On May 14, 2025, Netflix renewed the series for a third and final season.

 Casting

-Michelle Buteau was announced as main lead on January 24, 2022 alongside the television series announcement.
-On August 31, 2022, Tone Bell and Tasha Smith joined alongside Buteau, as the main casts of the series.
-On October 7, 2022, it was unveiled that Garcelle Beauvais, Anissa Felix, Peppermint, Taylor Selé, and Marouane Zotti joined the main cast in recurring roles.
+Michelle Buteau was announced as the series lead on January 24, 2022 alongside the television series announcement.
+On August 31, 2022, Tone Bell and Tasha Smith joined alongside Buteau as main cast members.
+On October 7, 2022, it was unveiled that Garcelle Beauvais, Anissa Felix, Peppermint, Taylor Selé, and Marouane Zotti joined the cast in recurring roles.
 Additionally, on October 18, 2022, Michelle Visage, Sarah Cooper, Anthony Michael Lopez, Liza Treyger, and Allan K Washington were revealed to have joined the cast.

+In July 2024, for the second season, it was announced Smith had been promoted to series regular, with Anderson .Paak, Jonathan Chad Higginbotham, Deon Cole, Alecsys Proctor-Turner, Jerrie Johnson, Celisse, Rolonda Watts, Michael Rishawn, Tika Sumpter, Monét X Change, RonReaco Lee, and Yves Mathieu East set to guest star.

 Filming

 Principal photography of the series reportedly started on September 26, 2022, with New York revealed as one of the shooting locations.
 The filming reportedly concluded on November 20, 2022.

+Principal photography for the second season commenced in July 2024.

+Release

+The first trailer for the series launched on YouTube on May 25, 2023.
+Its second trailer was released a month later on June 24, 2023.

+Survival of the Thickest premiered on Netflix on July 13, 2023.

+Reception

+On the review aggregator website Rotten Tomatoes, the first season received a score of 86%, based on 21 reviews with an average rating of 6.7/10.
+On Metacritic, the series has a weighted average score of 66 out of 100, based on seven critics, indicating "generally favorable reviews".